ReverseZoom2151/variance-based-sensor-switching/README.md

 - Curve Analysis: Inspects how the robot handles curved paths, identifying potential issues and areas for improvement.
 ### Event Handling and Interactive Analysis 🕹️
 Interactivity and real-time analysis are crucial for robotics development.
 The project implements interactive elements using Jupyter Notebook, allowing users to interact with the data and visualize the robot's performance dynamically.

+## Implementation Details
+### Sensor Calibration Procedures 🛠️
+Calibration aligns the analog and digital sensor outputs to a standardized range, enhancing the robot’s sensitivity to the contrast between the black line and its white background.
+The calibration process involves:
+- Initialization 🔄: The robot rotates over contrasting surfaces to capture a range of sensor readings.
+- Normalization 🔍: Sensor readings are normalized to account for environmental variances, ensuring accurate detection across different conditions.
+### Variance Calculations 📏
+Variance calculations gauge the consistency of sensor readings.
+Lower variance indicates more reliable and stable readings.
+The project implements algorithms to compute the variance for each sensor, using this data to dynamically switch between sensor arrays.
+### Sensor Measurement Selection Logic 🧠
+The selection logic evaluates the consistency of sensor readings through variance.
+The robot selects the sensor array with the lower variance, ensuring the most stable data guides its navigation.
+### Line-following Control Logic 🎯
+The control logic employs weighted sensor measurements to determine the magnitude and direction of corrective actions.
+This ensures the robot stays true to the course, with weights assigned to sensor inputs based on their relative positions.
+Experimental Methodology
+### Track Configurations 🛤️
+The project evaluates three line-following methods (analog, digital, switching) on both straight and curved track segments.
+Each method undergoes multiple trials to ensure robust statistical analysis.
+Experimental Procedure 🧪
+- Setup and Calibration: Ensuring consistent environmental conditions and proper sensor calibration.
+- Trial Execution: Running trials for each method, collecting data on theta values and sensor variances.
+- Data Storage: Storing recorded values for analysis.
+### Results and Discussion 📊
+The experimental results demonstrate that the variance-based switching mechanism enhances sensor reading consistency.
+However, the method introduces instability, resulting in less smooth navigation compared to using analog sensors alone.
+The findings highlight the trade-off between sensor accuracy and operational smoothness, indicating areas for further refinement.

+## Conclusion
+The study reveals that while the variance-based switching mechanism improves sensor reading reliability, it requires further development to enhance the robot's overall navigation performance.
+Future work should focus on refining the switching algorithm and integrating more sophisticated filtering techniques to mitigate the impact of erratic sensor data.